Abu-Hijleh/COSC310_A3/README.md

 - Nova is somewhat limited to the predefined questions and responses in the corpus.txt.
 The corpus.txt will have to be expanded to allow Nova to answer more questions.
   - `Input: what is a megabyte?`
   - `Nova: I do not understand your question`

+# New Features

+- Added a GUI to make the NovaBot more user friendly.
+This is an improvement because the user had to previously view all the logs that were displayed on the console.
+- Added a new topic.
+Geography was chosen as the new topic since it seemed like the closest topic to astronomy.
+The addition of the new topic opens up a lot more conversations between the user and NovaBot.
+- Added a feature that gives five different responses if NovaBot does not recognize the question.
+This feature makes NovaBot seem more realistic since she no longer gives the same answer to every unrecognized question
+- Added a feature to correct spelling.
+This was a very important addition since previously, NovaBot would fail to recognize user input even if it had simple spelling errors.
+Now the user will not have to worry about minor spelling errors since NovaBot will correct spelling automatically.
+- Added synonym recognition.
+NovaBot now will close whenever a user inputs synonyms of the word "bye".
+Previously, the user could only terminate the program is they typed the word "goodbye" so this addition allows them more flexibility.
+- Added POS-tagging.
+This feature was to be used to extract words that seemed unnecessary during the preprocessing.
+However, the feature was not used since the alternative NLP tools that we implemented already took care of those words.
+- Added a function from Phrasal that normalized sentences.
+This feature allows NovaBot to recognize user input even if it contains special characters, apostrophes or extra spaces.
+It is just another feature to help NovaBot recognize more user inputs.